 How to Apply:

-To ensure consideration, complete applications must be received by no later than 11:55pm CDT, on October 3, 2022.
+To ensure consideration, complete applications must be received by no later than 11:55pm CDT, on the assured consideration date.
 Please submit a resume, cover letter and a list of three professional references including one current or recent supervisor.

 NOTE: Unless confidentiality is requested in your online application, information regarding the names of applicants must be released upon request.
 Finalists cannot be guaranteed confidentiality.

 The University of Wisconsin-Madison is an Equal Opportunity and Affirmative Action Employer.

 Qualified applicants will receive consideration for employment without regard to, including but not limited to, race, color, religion, sex, sexual orientation, gender identity, national origin, age, pregnancy, disability, or status as a protected veteran and other bases as defined by federal regulations and UW System policies.
 We promote excellence through diversity and encourage all qualified individuals to apply.

 Employment will require a criminal background check.
 It will also require you and your references to answer questions regarding sexual violence and sexual harassment.

 The University of Wisconsin System will not reveal the identities of applicants who request confidentiality in writing, except that the identity of the successful candidate will be released.
 See Wis.
 Stat. sec.
 19.36(7).